Geographic Information Science, PhD

 Ready to apply state-of-the-art geospatial analysis methods to social, economic and environmental problems?
 Be part of the solution by joining a school filled with innovative faculty within the discipline and leading research centers that are forging this path of discovery.

 Students in this doctoral program have the opportunity to conduct research at the Spatial Analysis Research Center alongside world-renowned faculty specializing in remote sensing and earth observation, GIS, geoinformatics, spatial statistics and spatial-temporal analysis.
-Researchers are investigating a variety of issues, from bikes and bears to voting habits and health crises --- all in an attempt to better understand the "where" and "why" of this complex and changing world.
+Researchers are investigating a variety of issues, including voting habits, health crises, altering landscapes and more --- all in an attempt to better understand this complex and changing world.

 The program has sufficient flexibility to allow for individual needs and interests, allowing students to create a plan of study that fits their personal, academic and professional goals.